 ROLEX ARTS INITIATIVE-Poet Tracy K. Smith: Memory, Creation, Mentoring, and Mastery

-Editor’s Note: Tracy K. Smith was awarded the 2012 Pulitzer Prize for her collection of poetry, Life on Mars.
+Editor’s Note: On June 14, 2017, the Library of Congress named Tracy K. Smith the new Poet Laureate.
+Tracy K. Smith was awarded the 2012 Pulitzer Prize for her collection of poetry, Life on Mars.

 What happens when the body goes slack?

 When what anchors us just drifts off toward. . . .

 Life on Mars

 In Lewis Carroll’s Through the Looking Glass, Humpty Dumpty debates Alice on the meaning and manipulation of words, telling her, “The question is which is to be master — that’s all.”